 As part of the fourth biggest metro area in America (known as the Dallas-Fort Worth metroplex), Dallas is a big draw.
 It has a thriving economy, tons of cultural interests, entertainment galore, and a vibrant downtown area.
 Whether you’re relocating for work, fun, or that quintessential cosmopolitan flavor with a Lone Star twist, the City of Dallas delivers on all fronts!
 Texas is known for doing things big, and Dallas carries on that reputation with distinction.
 If you have your sights set on moving from Austin to Dallas, be sure to consider the following key points.
-And let us be the first to say: Welcome to Dallas!
+You’ll also need to take look at our ranked lists of Austin and Dallas movers that can help make your inter-city relocation smooth and stress-free.

 What to Know About Moving from Austin to Dallas